haltarkon/restorer/README.md

 An application that allows you to recover header files for C++ classes and namespaces from dll and pdb files built by [Microsoft Visual C++](https://en.wikipedia.org/wiki/Microsoft_Visual_C++).

 The current implementation just meets my requirements and is not a finished product.
-Tested on Windows only.
++ Tested on Windows only;
++ Only x64 binaries supported.
++ Not all MSVC build options that affect RTTI may be considered, resulting in incomplete or incorrect recovery.

 ## Example